enmanuelduran/enmascript/content/articles/2019-07-05-efficient-behavioral-tracking-in-javascript-applications.md

 featuredImage: '2019-06-04-webperf-code-quality-cover.png'
 ---

-Tracking is an essential part of product development, either for web development, mobile applications or any software you might be working on; it is crucial to understand your users to make your business growth.
+Tracking is an essential part of product development, either for web development, mobile applications, or any software you might be working on; it is crucial to understand your users to make your business growth.

 If you don't know what behavioral tracking is or you have not implemented tracking in your projects, I can compress the explanation in a single paragraph:

-Tracking is the way companies get valuable information about meaningful events that have taken place in their platform/applications; this is especially useful to understand how users behave and to identify potential downfalls and opportunities in specific flows.
+<mark>_**Behavioral tracking** is the way companies get valuable information about meaningful events that have taken place in their platform/applications; this is especially useful to understand how users behave and to identify potential downfalls and opportunities in specific flows._</mark>

-As you read in the simplistic definition above, it is all about getting valuable information from events, i.e., _call to action clicks, users logins..._ to achieve this as developers, we need a technical implementation that allows us to apply this in an efficient and scalable way, but as you will soon realize tracking comes with some technical challenges.
+As you read in the simplistic definition above, it is all about getting valuable information from events, i.e., _call to action clicks, users logins..._ to achieve this as developers, we need a technical implementation that allows us to apply this in an efficient and scalable manner, but, as you will soon realize, tracking comes with some technical challenges.

-## A potential implementation
+## A starting point

-Usually, you will find that it is reasonably common between codebases to have isolated modules dedicated for tracking, these modules are just simple encapsulated functionalities that allow you to send information to an endpoint that will serve to store the payload received from the users based on specific types of events.
+Usually, you find that it is reasonably common between codebases to have isolated modules dedicated for tracking, these modules are just simple encapsulated functionalities that allow you to send information to an endpoint that stores the payload received from the users based on specific types of events.

 Below a naive implementation of how a tracking module could look: